MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-Clients MUST NOT use an HTTPS RR response unless the client supports TLS Server Name Indication (SNI) and indicates the origin name in the TLS ClientHello (which may be encrypted).
+Clients MUST NOT use an HTTPS RR response unless the client supports TLS Server Name Indication (SNI) and indicates the origin name in the TLS ClientHello (which might be encrypted).
 This supports the conservation of IP addresses.

 Note that the TLS SNI (and also the HTTP "Host" or ":authority") will indicate